glasserc/phphaml/README.rst

   them.
 I think it might be possible to be a little smarter and translate the Ruby expression into a PHP expression without splitting on commas, but I haven't quite figured out how yet.

+* reentrancy: previously PHPHaml had a giant static $aVariables array, which was modified by calling assign() on *any* HamlParser object.
+This sucks if you have multiple HamlParsers, want to render HAML recursively, etc. Turning that into an object-local variable was pretty trivial.
+Additionally, we found it convenient to pass a
+  $context array to render(), which is used in addition to
+  $this->aVariables, to populate the scope of the HAML code.